bay127prem/gbay-bond_benchmark/README.md

 ### Command Parameters

-- `gbay_bench_all.py`: The benchmarking script that runs the specified algorithms on the provided datasets without distinguishing between contextual and structural anomalies.

 - `--models models.json`: Specifies the JSON file containing the model configurations.
 Each model listed in this file will be used in the benchmarking process.

 - `--datasets datasets.json`: Specifies the JSON file containing the dataset configurations.
 Each dataset listed in this file will be used in the benchmarking process.